 The most cost effective way of acoustically treating your room is to use acoustic foam.
-It is an easy to use and effective way of treating a room.
-Taking control of the room frequency response whilst recording.
-Giving a cleaner and more defined result to recording and monitoring.
+It is an easy to use and effective way of treating a room, taking control of the rooms frequency response whilst recording, giving a cleaner and more defined result to recording and monitoring.
 Record what you want to hear rather than making the best from what you have.

 One crucial component needed for a good recording studio is the acoustic treatment of the room.
 Acoustic foam being the most common medium used for this purpose.

 Tackling common problems with the use of acoustic treatment

 Every room will have its own sound characteristics.
 Common acoustic problems encountered by sound moving around a room are, reverberation, reflections, flutter echo, slap echo, standing waves, modal and frequency response problems.
 Sound waves will encounter the effects of various objects and surfaces along with coming into contact with other sound waves which may also be traveling around the room.
 Because of all these conditions the initial sound can change dramatically and so being detrimental to the recording.

 In addition to the quality of the recording.
 Acoustic treatment will also make the working environment more efficient.
 If the room is not adequately treated reverberation can have a negative effect on not only the recording but also practice sessions.
 Mixing will be difficult to master.